Chapter 03 · Boss design

 If you’ve never played a raid healer, the mental model goes like this.
 There’s a grid on your screen showing every player’s HP bar.
 Your job is to scan the grid, find whoever’s lowest, heal them, pick the next one, heal them.
 You’re not watching the boss fight.
 You’re watching the grid.
 The grid is the fight.

 Separately, around the same time I was thinking about this boss, I’d been staring at some enormous spreadsheet at work.
 I noticed how fast your eye can move across a grid of cells.
 Way faster than it can track motion, way faster than it can read a paragraph.
-Grids are basically built for scanning.
+Grids are built for scanning.
 At some point those two ideas just collided.
 What if a boss fight was a grid of words, and you cleared cells the way a healer picks targets?

 Word grid.
 You get a grid of cells, each with a word in it, and typing a word clears that cell.
 The boss’s HP is tied to the grid.
 Clear the grid, win the fight.
 You’re scanning for your next target the same way you’d scan for the lowest HP bar, except instead of “lowest HP” the question is “which word can I commit to right now.”